daniellembecker/DanielleBecker_Lab_Notebook/_posts/2024-02-23-RNAseq-QC-for-Mcapitata-Larval-Thermal-Tolerance-Project.md

 ```

 The MultiQC report results are below.
 The seven samples that had <10M reads had reads reduced and now they are <5M reads.
 These will likely need to be removed from analyses.
 The remaining samples have 9M-25M reads.
-We will reevaluate which samples should be removed from analyses after the mapping step.
+We will reevaluate which samples should be removed from analyses after the mapping step and after I hear back from Azenta.

 This report also included the fastp stats, which was new to me!